Dumfries House: Intended sale

-With John Bute facing a bill from the death duties of both his father and grandmother, he considered selling the house.
-It was first offered to the National Trust for Scotland in 1994, but they declined.
-He instead retained the house, later replacing the roof.

-In 2004, it was again offered to the National Trust, but by 2007 negotiations had fallen through.
+With John Bute facing a bill from the death duties of both his father and grandmother, he offered to sell the house to the National Trust for Scotland in 1994, but they declined.
+John Bute later replaced the roof.
+In 2004, it was again offered, unsuccessfully, to the National Trust.
 In April 2007, it was announced the house would be sold and the contents auctioned separately.
 The house was scheduled for sale through Savills and its contents for auction by Christie's.
 It was thought that some of the art and furniture might fetch nearly as much as the house itself; one Chippendale rosewood bookcase, for example, was valued at £2m-£4m.

 With the announcement of the sale, preservationists lamented the imminent dispersal of an ensemble said to have remained virtually untouched since an 1803 inventory, and organised a campaign intending to buy the house and hold it in trust under the Save Britain's Heritage organisation.
 With the funding the campaign managed to raise still falling short, a sale via the auction route looked inevitable after Historic Scotland announced in May 2007 that they would not financially back the campaign.